SonarSource/sonarqube/server/sonar-docs/src/pages/branches/branches-faq.md

 ## What if I mark an Issue "Won't Fix" or "False-Positive" in a branch?
 It be replicated as such when merging my short-lived branch into the Master.
 Each time there is an analysis of a long-lived branch, we look at the issues on the short-lived branches and try to synchronize them with the newly raised issues on the long-lived branch.
 In case you made some changes on the issues (false-positive, won't fix), these changes will be reported on the long-lived branch.

-## Can I still use 'sonar.branch'?
-`sonar.branch` is deprecated.
-You can still use it but it will behave the same way it always has: a separate project will be created.
-We encourage you to smoothly migrate your users to the new parameter `sonar.branch.name`.
-Please note you cannot use `sonar.branch` together with `sonar.branch.name`.

 ## Can I manually delete a branch?
 This can be achieved by going into the Administration menu at Project's level, then Branches.